10000TB/Jenkins-Plugin-Examples/README.md

 ## Contribute or Request a new example
 If you find that the following list (in `Category` section) is missing an example of such plugin where Jenkins can be extended.
 Feel free to contribute an example, or open a new issue to request an example.

+**Contribute Guide**:
+Be sure about what you are contributing!
+* Avoid duplicate
+* Adding a directory means you are opening a new plugin category
+* Adding an example under existing directories means you are adding an example for that category Make it work before submitting a PR
+* It is always frustrating to present new developers with sth not working!
+So better make it work before a PR :)
+Make it simple
+* This project is meant to bring new developers into plugin development, so make things simple and concise

 ## Acknowledgement
 Many of the starting examples I put in the list here are directly referenced from their repos on github.
 Here, I am only doing some commenting, and organizing work to put them together so it is easier for beginners read and learn.
 Since there are too many of them, I am not doing a creditting accounting here, but simply acknowledging all of them here in this section.